koolskateguy89/Anime-Filler-Manager/README.md

 Note: the only prerequisites needed for this are Java 15 & Maven.

-If you are on Windows, see the [res](res) folder for some batch files to help build and/or run.
+If you are on Windows, see the [res](res) folder for some bash & batch files to help build and run.

 <br/>